niksavis/resource-management/readme.md

 - **Workload Distribution**: Visualize resource allocation across projects using Gantt charts and matrix views.
 - **Performance Metrics**: Track resource utilization, overallocation, and underutilization with detailed visualizations.
 - **Availability Forecast**: Plan resource capacity and availability with advanced filtering options.
-- **Resource Calendar**: View resource schedules and assignments in a calendar format.
+- **Resource Calendar**: View resource schedules and assignments in a calendar format with daily, weekly, and monthly views.
 - **Data Tools**: Import and export data in JSON format for easy data management.
 - **Configuration**: Customize settings such as colors, currency, and daily cost limits.